ArneCL/BlogPosts/swift-ios-xcode-tabbing-uitextview.md

 It checks if the next field has a `nextField` property.
 If it does, it gives focus to that text field.
 If it has none, it resigns the first responder, thereby closing the keyboard.

 But `UITextField`'s don't have this `nextField` property.
-But we can make them do so:
+But we can make them do so with the code below..
+This is another extension on a `UITextField` and it defines a new property, our `nextField` which is an `@IBOutlet` so we can assign to it in our storyboard.

     extension UITextField {
         @IBOutlet var nextField: UITextField? {